Day Trip Ideas for Guests at the Eliott Hotel

 Gibraltar is packed with activities to fill your holiday plans with, from sampling Mediterranean food to exploring the unique British culture found on the beautiful peninsula.
 But the location is perfect for heading further afield too and there are plenty of day trips to choose from, adding a touch of adventure to your stay.

-Situated right at the heart of the thriving territory, the Eliott O’Callaghan Hotel Gibraltar is the perfect base for both exploring everything the local area has to offer and planning exciting day trips.
+Situated right at the heart of the thriving territory, The Eliott Hotel Gibraltar is the perfect base for both exploring everything the local area has to offer and planning exciting day trips.
 If you’re eager to venture past what’s on your hotel doorstep, there’s a huge range of day trips for you to choose from, including those to Ronda, Tangier and Cadiz.

 If you want to soak up some authentic Spanish culture while you’re staying in Gibraltar, you won’t have far to travel.
 This city in the province of Malaga has retained much of its old-world charm, particularly within the old town.
 Strolling through the cobbled streets here can be enough to fill your day but if you want to sightsee, there’s plenty more on offer.
 One of the most popular tourist spots is the 18th century Puente Nuevo bridge spanning a deep, dramatic gorge.
 The Plaza de Toros bullring, 13th century Arab baths, Roman ruins, and Mondragon Palace are other must visit sights if you’re looking for culture.